 Attractive price and above-average content

 While we found the design and formatting dense and hard to read because the font size was too small and there wasn’t sufficient white space, we were still happy with the overall service (save for the few some typos in the resume).
 What’s most important and something that not all resume writers possess is the ability to understand a consumer's occupation and industry, but this one did.
 Our resume writer achieved strong content with a brief yet impactful Summary and an Experience section that contained powerful accomplishments.
 And finally, the price was right.
-Of all the resume writing services we reviewed, Monster cost the least.
 If you're looking to up the ante on your resume, Monster is definitely worth using.